 VSETH is organised after the model of the Swiss political system and the ETH.
 VSETH has the board and its student associations representing the students, whereas ETH has positions such as the principle and a departement for every faculty.

 Consequently, VSETH is constructed in a federal way.
-The decisions-making powers are the board and the student associations.
+The decision-making powers are the board and the student associations.
 The VSETH board takes all interdisciplinary subjects and ensures a high degree of sovereignty to the student associations.

-Furthermore, VSETH committees are also organised like state powers of the federation:
+Furthermore, VSETH committees are also organised like state-powers of the federation:

-Board – Executive
+Board – The Executive

 The board is constituted of 12 members, which lead the operations of the association as a committee.
 The board is comparable to the Bundesrat, led by the Bundespräsident (cf. the VSETH president).
 The board meetings take place weekly.